snoyberg/posa-chapter/warp.md

 if a client requests that a file be sent, a file descriptor is opened by `open()`.
-And if another client requests the same file shortly thereafter, the file descriptor is reused.
+And if another client requests the same file shortly thereafter, the previously opened file descriptor is reused.
 At a later time, the file descriptor is closed by `close()` if no user thread uses it.

-A typical tactic for this case is reference counter.
+A typical tactic for this case is reference counting.
-But we was not sure that we could implement a robust mechanism for a reference counter.
+But we were not sure that we could implement a robust mechanism for a reference counter.
 What happens if a user thread is killed for unexpected reasons?
 If we fail to decrement its reference counter,